mulesoft-assets/template-healthcare-portal-experience-api/README.md

 Complete all properties in one of the property files, for example in `mule.prod.properties` and run your app with the corresponding environment variable to use it.
 To follow the example, use `mule.env=prod`.

 ## Run in CloudHub

 After adding your application to Runtime Manager, go to **Manage Application** > **Properties** to set the environment variables listed in the "Properties to Configure" section.

 ### Deploy in CloudHub

 In Studio, right click your project name in Package Explorer and select **Anypoint Platform** > **Deploy on CloudHub**.

 ## Properties to Configure

-In order to use this Mule Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
+To use this template you need to configure properties (credentials, configurations, etc.) either in properties file or in CloudHub as environment variables.

 ### Application Properties

 **HTTPS Configuration**

 - https.port `8082`
 - keystore.location `keystore.jks`
 - keystore.password `pass123!`